andre-maree/Crony/README.md

 - There are two types of timers - timers set by CRON expression, and retry timers:
     * CRON timers can be eternally recurring and are created by HTTP posting a timer definition to the SetTimerByCRON endpoint.
     * Retry timers are not eternally recurring and will end when the maximum number of retries is reached.
 These are created by posting to the SetTimerByRetry endpoint.
-- Timers can be deleted by calling the DeleteTimer endpoint.
+- Timers can be deleted by calling the CancelTimer endpoint.
 - A webhook can be set to call when the timer event fires.
 The URL, headers, HTTP method, content, and retries can be set for the webhook call.
 - A timer completion webhook can be set (CompletionWebhook property) to be called when a timer completes it`s life cycle (when maximium number of webhook calls reached or completed by recieved status code from the webhook).
 - An HTTP status code can be set (StatusCodeReplyForCompletion property) to complete the timer when it matches the webhook returned status code.
 For example: this can be used to call the webhook until it returns HTTP 200 OK after it was returning 202 Accepted codes.